 It’s a damned good thing Jeanette loves me.

 Then there two, but a different two.

-1998 was the first of two "milestone" years for me.
-After languishing for half the year doing $1500 jobs every couple of months (still not lot of money), I basically overextended myself and got really, really lucky during the summer.
+1998 was the first of two “milestone” years for me.
+After languishing for half the year doing $1500 jobs every couple of months (still not lot of money) and a bunch of $50, $100, $200 jobs here and there, I basically overextended myself and got really, really lucky during the summer.
 The opportunity came up to do a job for almost $7,000.
 More money for one job than I ever thought capable of.
 Problem was, it involved doing a) Flash work (of which I had no experience), and b) database work (oh man, was I sunk).

 On a fluke, I found a guy who could do the database work, and would do so for $2000.
 I did a crash course in Flash, and we did the job.
 It took 3 months.
 But we got it done.
 With the other small jobs I had, in those three months, I made more money than I made in the rest of the year.

 But the programmer left me for a better job.
-I had another guy recommended to me, and what a disaster he was - a complete drunkard who dissapeared for an entire month!
-By the end of 1998, I had a semi-vision of where I wanted to go, and started building a proper business accumen, but I needed the right guys.
+I had another guy recommended to me, and what a disaster he was – a complete drunkard who disappeared for an entire month!
+By the end of 1998, I had a semi-vision of where I wanted to go, and started building a proper business accumen, but I needed the right people.